Sterling rises as dollar weakens, approaching $1.30

 By Olga Cotaga

-LONDON, July 29 (Reuters) - Sterling benefited as the dollar weakened, rising 0.3%, but was flat against the euro on Wednesday, as the impression grew that the rest of the world was handling the coronavirus pandemic better than the United States.
+LONDON, July 29 (Reuters) - Sterling benefited as the dollar weakened on Wednesday, rising 0.3%, but was flat against the euro, as the impression grew that the rest of the world was handling the coronavirus pandemic better than the United States.

-Overnight implied volatility gauges in sterling/dollar rose to a month-and-a-half high of nearly 11, suggesting traders were prepared for some price turbulence on Wednesday.
+Overnight implied volatility gauges in sterling/dollar rose to a month-and-a-half high of nearly 11, suggesting traders were prepared for some price turbulence on.
 GBPONO=FN

+Speculative funds were still short the British currency, latest CFTC data showed, but the positions were not as strong as they were at the beginning of June.
+GBPNETUSD=

 One reason for the pound's gains may have been that money managers were rebalancing their currency exposures after equities fell in the UK in July, said Marshall Gittler, head of investment research at BDSwiss Group.
 He noted that "hedge funds were particularly active buyers of sterling."